Street skateboarding: Olympic Skateboarding

 In March 2019, The United States announced members of their 2019 USA Skateboarding National Team.

 The plan to run a skateboarding event at the 2020 Summer Olympics in Japan caused controversy within the skateboarding community.

 In May 2019, the scheduled skateboarding event was removed from the Lima 2019 Pan American Games.
 Panam Sports announced that skateboarding was removed from the sports program because World Skate could not guarantee that the best athletes would be in attendance.
 World Skate had scheduled a world tour event which overlapped with the Pan American Games and would also not authorize the competition as an Olympic qualifier.

 A skateboarding event has been provisionally approved by the IOC for inclusion at the 2024 Olympic Games in Paris.
 Skateboarding events will also feature at the 2022 Asian Games in Hangzhou.

-Game of SKATE
+Game of Skate

-The game of SKATE is a form of competition which requires no street obstacles and simply a perfectly smooth and sufficiently large skating surface for skateboarders to use to take it in turns to attempt to land flat land tricks.
+The Game of Skate is a form of competition which requires no street obstacles and simply a perfectly smooth and sufficiently large skating surface for skateboarders to use to take it in turns to attempt to land flat land tricks.

 Public perception

-In some cases, local authorities have introduced initiatives which ban skateboarding, confiscate skateboards, or make skateboarding difficult or impossible via hostile architecture or by adding anti-skate devices to the environment.
+In some cases, local authorities have introduced initiatives which ban skateboarding, confiscate skateboards, or make skateboarding difficult or impossible via hostile architecture or by adding skatestoppers to the environment.
 These deterrents are commonly targeted at BMX riders, rollerbladers, and scooter riders also—not only skateboarders.